keptn/lifecycle-toolkit/docs/docs/contribute/software/add-new-metric-provider.md

     and [analysis](https://github.com/keptn/lifecycle-toolkit/blob/main/docs/docs/reference/crd-reference/analysis.md)
     to understand what data should be retrieved from the methods inputs to compute accurate results.

-4. **Instantiate the Provider:** In the `providers.NewProvider` function in the `metrics-operator/controllers/common/providers/provider.go` file, add a case for the `KeptnPlaceholderProviderType`.
+4. **Instantiate the Provider** in the `providers.NewProvider` function in the `metrics-operator/controllers/common/providers/provider.go` file. add a case for the `KeptnPlaceholderProviderType`.
   Instantiate the placeholder provider struct and return it.